corbado/corbado-java/README.md

 - `CorbadoServerException` for server errors (server side)
 - `StandardException` for everything else (client side)
+- `JWTVerificationException` and its subclasses and `JwkException` in session service for JWT/JWK errors.

 If the Backend API returns a HTTP status code other than 200, the Corbado Java SDK throws a `CorbadoServerException`.
 The `CorbadoServerException`class parses the server response to access all important data.
 One of the test cases:
 ```Java